Electric power into the future - e-buses at Postbus

 Our e-buses in operation

-Southern Weinviertel relies on electric buses
+Southern Weinviertel region opts for electric buses

-Vorarlberg is focusing on e-mobility for buses
+Vorarlberg focuses on e-mobility for buses

 Electric city bus in Wolfsberg: a quiet ride with zero emissions